Windows81/Roblox-Script-Executor-CLI/README.md

 ### Loadstrings

-Like any good script execution platform, Rsexec should be able to run scripts from the internet.
+Like any good script execution platform, rsexec should be able to run scripts from the internet.
 The name `loadstring` is misleading here because unlike its Lua counterpart, it also grabs Lua code from a provided URL.
 Note that the URL is _not_ wrapped in quotes, as it is not parsed from a Lua object.

 ```
 > ls https://raw.githubusercontent.com/EdgeIY/infiniteyield/master/source